webiny/docs.webiny.com/docs/guides/headless-nextjs-tutorial.md

 > Content model groups give you a way to organize the content models inside the main menu, allowing you to build logical sections for your content editors.
 You can click [here](/docs/webiny-apps/headless-cms/features/content-modeling-groups) to learn more.

-Once we've submitted the form in the dialog, we should be redirected to the [Content Model Editor](/docs/webiny-apps/headless-cms/features/content-modeling).
+Once we have submitted the form in the dialog, we should be redirected to the [Content Model Editor](/docs/webiny-apps/headless-cms/features/content-modeling).
 Let's add two fields: `title` as a `Text`, and `body` as a `Rich Text` field.
 They will match every blog post's title and body (content), respectively.

 <!---
 Optionally, it is possible make both of the fields **required** in the `Validators` tab.